Frequently asked questions

 How can I participate in research?

-Please share your experiences using CBD-rich cannabis products by taking Project CBD’s patient survey.
-The more responses, the more confident we can be in the data!
+Please take a few moments to tell us about your experiences using CBD and cannabis products.
+The more responses we get, the more confident we can be in the results!

 How do I make CBD-rich brownies or other CBD-infused edibles?